 For taxpayers who do not wish to contest the validity of the obligation, the IRS offers installment payment agreements.
 Other taxpayers may seek the protection of bankruptcy, which may eliminate some tax debt obligations.

 A taxpayer who has received an unfavorable assessment from the IRS is not bereft of options simply because his or her audit is complete.
-A variety of techniques exist to mitigate the financial damage of a tax obligation.
-For advice about your tax obligation and your options, contact the Los Angeles tax attorneys at the Ben-Cohen Law Firm.
+Our Los Angeles collection defense lawyers know that a variety of techniques exist to mitigate the financial damage of a tax obligation.
+For advice about your tax obligation and your options, contact the tax attorneys at the Ben-Cohen Law Firm.